idrecun/ar-proj/README.md

-When `A` and `B` are subformulas instead of variables, the Tseytin transformation is the procedure of recursively renaming subformulas `A` and `B` by introducing the previously mentioned equivalences and adding those equivalences to the 3-CNF result.
+When `A` and `B` are subformulas instead of variables, the Tseytin transformation is the procedure of recursively renaming subformulas `A` and `B` by introducing the previously mentioned equivalences and adding those equivalences to the resulting set of formulas.

 For example, the formula `p & q => q | ~r` can be transformed in the following way